bigwiv/Biopython-cn/chr19.rst

     python run_tests.py

-You°Øll often want to run just some of the tests, and this is done like
+You‚Äôll often want to run just some of the tests, and this is done like
 this:

 .. code:: verbatim